tuupola/instrument/README.md

 ## Demo

-To see Instrument in action start the demo server and make some example requests.
-Then access the provided [demo dashboard](http://192.168.50.53:3000/dashboard/db/instrument) (admin:admin) to see live updating data.
+To see Instrument in action start the Vagrant demo server and make some example requests.

 ``` bash
 $ cd demo